FUB-HCC/WhiteBoard-Implementation-Examples/README.md

 + AWSCloudExample:
     `java aws.Client RPC-load-balancer-205ffa34ea80b9cb.elb.us-east-2.amazonaws.com <number of threads>`

-### aws-Client:
+### aws.Client:
-Creates multiple client threads to connect to the server and create shapes on the Whiteboard.
+Creates multiple Client-Threads to connect to the server and create Shapes on the Whiteboard in a while-loop, to test the server, whit 40 Threads the CPU is quickly above 30%.